How to use the Wine Companion

 The details are usually those of the winery and cellar door, but in a few instances may simply be a postal address; this occurs when the wine is made at another winery or wineries, and is sold only through the website and/or retail.

-A full list of Zones, Regions and Subregions appears on pages XX to XX.
+A full list of Zones, Regions and Subregions is available on the website.
 Occasionally you will see ‘Various’ as the region.
 This means the wine is made from purchased grapes, from a number of regions, often a winery without a vineyard of its own.

 An important reference point, normally containing material not found (for space reasons) in this book.